AI-driven non-intrusive uncertainty quantification of advanced nuclear fuels for digital twin-enabling technology: Methods

 \subsection{Input Variables}

-In this demonstration, the uncertain input variables were room temperature values of thermal conductivity and mass density of $\rm UO_{2}$ and SiC/SiC.
-Since these values affect temperature, burnup, and fission gas functions, they must be updated at each calculation step.
-However, the purpose of this study is to introduce the implementation of the UQ method in BISON, input variables were set to static numbers.
+In this example, the uncertain input parameters selected were the thermal conductivity and mass density of $\rm UO_{2}$ and SiC/SiC at room temperature.
+These parameters are critical as they influence outcomes related to temperature, burnup, and fission gas behaviors, necessitating their revision at every step of calculation.
+However, the primary objective of this investigation is to showcase the integration of UQ methods within BISON.
+Therefore, to simplify the analysis, these input variables were designated as fixed values.

-All input variables are assumed to follow a Gaussian distribution with a 5\% coefficient of variation, which is a standard deviation/mean.
-The values are listed in Table \ref{tab:input_material}.